Vyral/bob-snyder-recruiting/strategy-call.md

 <p>It can get overwhelming to stick to a consistent business plan that makes you money.</p>

-<p>My name is Lori Gabriel with Team Gabriel and we’ve sold thousands of homes. </p>
+<p>My name is Bob Snyder with The Snyder Team, and we’ve sold thousands of homes. </p>

 <p>I want to help you sell more homes.</p>